Julia packages consist of modules. Hence, before creating a package, make sure to understand how modules work in Julia.

 LICENSE (the MIT license which we have chosen),

-Manifest.toml (includes ifnormation on dependencies, very useful for reproducibility, see mode details about Project annd Manifest files),
+Manifest.toml (includes information on dependencies, very useful for reproducibility, see mode details about Project and Manifest files),

 Project.toml (contains high level information about the project),

-src folder (here we will write the code for the package;)
+Tiddlywinks.jl in it (here we will write the code for the package),

-test folder (here we will be placng tests).
+runtests.jl in it (here we will be placing tests).

-Everything is ready for us to write code.
+Everything is ready for you to write code.
 Folder

-/src already contains a file with the same name as the name of our package (
+/src already contains a file with the same name as the name of the package (

-tiddlywinks.jl).
-We may not want to write all of the code in this file directly.
-Instead, we can create varaious pieces in external files within the
+Tiddlywinks.jl).
+You may not want to write all of the code in this file directly.
+Instead, you can create various pieces in external files within the

 /src directory, and then assemble them in the main file with the